richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 ```
 sudo apt install python3 python3-pip python3-venv git default-jre fastqc wget unzip -y
 ```
-You can see the USB SSD UUID next to sda1 in the example screenshot above.

 ------------------------------------------------------------------------

 # Install SRA Toolkit (APT)